excitoon-favorites/apk-manager/README.md

 # apk-manager for Windows
-decompile, recompile, sign, and install apk files on Windows PCs.
+## decompile, recompile, sign, and install apk files on Windows PCs.

-This Project is incomplete.
+### This Project is incomplete.
 More features are coming and more bugs will be fixed.

-All files in ./Bin are used from the Android Development kit
+All files in ./Bin are used from the Android Development kit.
+Please view the Android developement kit license.

-Currently, Admin.vbs does not properly work.
+### Change log
+#### A change log has not been added yet.
+We are still on our first commit

+### About APK-Manager
-A Complete Description will be added when we reach alpha stage
+A description will be added in the future